dbt-labs/docs.getdbt.com/website/docs/faqs/Project/delete-a-project.md

 2. In the **Projects** pane, select the project to delete.
 3. Select the edit icon in the lower right-hand corner.
 Once in edit mode, a **Delete** option will appear on the left-hand side of the project information pane.
 4. Select **Delete** and then confirm the action.
-  * Note that on the confirmation screen there will be no account password prompt, and the project will be deleted immediately after confirmation.
-Once you delete a project, this action cannot be undone.
+There will be no account password prompt, and the project will be deleted immediately after confirmation.
+Once a project is deleted, this action cannot be undone.

 <Lightbox src="/img/docs/dbt-cloud/delete_projects_from_dbt_cloud_20221023.gif" title="Delete projects" />